William S. Hart: William S. Hart Ranch and Museum

 When Hart died, he bequeathed his home to Los Angeles County so that it could be converted into a park and museum.
-His former home in Newhall, Santa Clarita, California, has become a satellite of the Natural History Museum of Los Angeles County and is free and open to the public.
+Until 2023 his former home in Newhall, Santa Clarita, California, operated as a satellite of the Natural History Museums of Los Angeles County where it was free and open to the public.
 The home is a Spanish Colonial Revival style mansion and contains many of the movie star's possessions including Native American artifacts and works by artists Charles Marion Russell, James Montgomery Flagg, and Joe de Yong.
 The Museum is an important part of Hart's legacy as he said before he died: "When I was making pictures, the people gave me their nickels, dimes, and quarters.
 When I am gone, I want them to have my home."
 The surrounding 265 acre William S. Hart Park includes the mansion, trails, an animal area with farm animals, bison, and a picnic area.
 Hart Park and Museum is located at 24151 Newhall Avenue, Santa Clarita, CA 91321.
 Since 2015, the park has been home to the Santa Clarita Cowboy Festival and Annual Hart of the West Powwow.
 The former was previously held at Melody Ranch.